summer-yfu/summer-yfu.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Projects that I have worked on over the years, including both group projects from uni and personal projects.
+More items to be added.
       filters:
         folders:
           - project